krybka/concourse-example/README.md

 Pipelines
 ---------

-There are two pipelines configurations prepared. `pipeline-with-test.yml` with all valuable jobs, `pipeline-without-test.yml` - a subset of it without test environment, and `pipeline-deploy-only` -  a subset of jobs from the second one without building production like images with the source code.
+There are two pipelines configurations prepared. `build-test-stage-prod.yml` with all valuable jobs, `build-stage-prod.yml` - a subset of it without test environment, and `stage-prod` -  a subset of jobs from the second one without building production like images with the source code.

-Jobs in `pipelines/pipeline-with-test.yml`:
+Jobs in `pipelines/build-test-stage-prod.yml`:

 * build production-like images with the source code
 * deploy services on the test environment